Medicine

 EGBERT SMIT, Free University of Amsterdam

 There are a number of promising new molecular targets for lung cancer chemotherapy which were discussed at the Turin congress by Egbert Smit.
-He talked with Peter Goodwin about insulin-like growth factor inhibitors, heat shock protein and an inhibitor of angiogenesis involving the c-MET protein.
+He talked with Peter Goodwin about insulin-like

 Target Angiogenesis for Lung Cancer With Multiple Tyrosine Kinase Inhibitors